Canonical Form for Binary Syntax

 Dictionaries.

-The key-value pairs in a Dictionary
+The key-value pairs in a Dictionary MUST be serialized sorted in

 ascending order by comparing the canonical encoded binary